braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/ideas_and_strategies/launching_canvas_flow.md

 ### Review entry audience filters

 In general, avoid configuring an action-based or API-triggered Canvas with the same trigger as the audience filter.
-For example, after a Canvas is launched, users who perform a specific action will be included in the Entry Audience, so there's no need to add the event as an audience filter.
+For example, after a Canvas is launched, users who perform a specific action will be included in the entry audience, so there's no need to add the event as an audience filter.

 ### Batch multiple API requests